 Hackers could actually use a connected device to virtually invade your home.
 For example, German researchers accomplished this by intercepting unencrypted data from a smart meter device to determine what television show someone was watching at that moment.

-Besides, some vulnerable home security cameras are one of hackers’ favorite targets.
-Once the hacker invades your home, you are just like totally “naked“.
-Here is an unsecure IP cameras list.
+Besides, some vulnerable home security cameras are one of the hackers' favorite targets.
+Once the hacker invades your home, you are just like totally "naked".
+Here is an insecure IP cameras list.
 Now go check whether your home security cameras are vulnerable to hackers.

 Take Foscam as an example.
 Hacker hijacked Foscam baby monitors, talked and freaked out nanny.
-It’s not the first time that Foacam cameras are hacked.
+It's not the first time that Foscam cameras are hacked.

-When choosing security cameras, you need to pick a camera brand that has confidential encryption.
-For example, Reolink security cameras’ major enabled security settings are SSL encryption, WPA2-AES encryption and SSL-TLS, which can keep your video footage from prying eyes and protect your privacy.
+When choosing security cameras, you need to pick a top security camera brand that has confidential encryption, such as SSL encryption, WPA2-AES encryption and SSL-TLS, which can keep your video footage from prying eyes and protect your privacy.

 Company systems will be bombarded by data from IoT devices.
 But how can organizations be sure that all data has not been compromised or interfered?